An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the definition of conserved charges: Lovelock action principle

 Finally, one can notice that the N\"other current associated with the diffeomorphisms, $x \rightarrow x + \xi$, which is given by \cite{Aros:1999kt}

 where

 becomes proportional to the spatial volume element, $\left. e^{d-2}\right|_{\Sigma}$, and thus it diverges as well.

-These three problems can be solved simultaneously by the introduction of a regulator in the action principle.
-This is the underlying principle of holographic renormalization \cite{Skenderis:2002wp}, for instance.
+These three problems can be solved simultaneously by the introduction of a regulator in the action principle \cite{Aros:1999id}.
 In \cite{Aros:1999id} for even dimensions, and later generalized in \cite{Mora:2004kb,Miskovic:2007mg,Kofinas:2007ns}, was introduced a different method based on the addition of topological densities.
 This method is sketched in appendix \ref{RenormalizationInEven}.

 The boundary conditions for an internal boundary, meaning the event horizon of a black hole $\partial \Sigma_{\mathcal{H}}$, will be discussed in the sections.
 At the horizon, see Eq.(\ref{NaiveBoundaryTerm}), is possible just fixing $\omega^{ab}$ as no divergences might come from $\partial \mathbf{L}/ \partial R^{ab}$.
-This naive condition actually fixes the temperature \cite{Aros:2002ub} of the black hole since the surface gravity is defined by the second fundamental form of the horizon which, in turn, is the pull back of $\omega$ onto the horizon.
-See \cite{yvonne}.
+This na\"ive condition actually fixes the temperature \cite{Aros:2002ub} of the black hole since the surface gravity is defined by the second fundamental form of the horizon which, in turn, is the pull back of $\omega$ onto the horizon.
 In the next sections this will be discussed for a static geometry where the relation between fixing $\omega^{ab}$ and fixing the temperature of the horizon becomes manifest.